-If you liked Full Metal Jacket: Breaking Down Stanley Kubrick’s Masterpiece, check out
+If you liked A Clockwork Orange: Breaking Down Stanley Kubrick’s Masterpiece, then you’ll love:

-Enjoyed Full Metal Jacket: Breaking Down Stanley Kubrick’s Masterpiece?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed A Clockwork Orange: Breaking Down Stanley Kubrick’s Masterpiece?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

 Book: Rise of the Filmtrepreneur®: How to Turn Your Indie Film into a Moneymaking Business

 Book: Shooting for the Mob (Based on the Incredible True Filmmaking Story)